 When I first started working in email marketing in 2006, we focused on questions like “What day of the week is the best day to send an email?”
 (Side note: It was once thought that Fridays were a horrible day to send emails.
 Can anyone now imagine dedicating a day of their week to not engaging in any given digital channel?
 The very idea makes me laugh.)

 Marketers would pride themselves not only on their “list size” but also the size of any given promotional send’s audience.
 And, of course, we were an industry that was passionate about KPIs such as sent, delivered, opened, clicked, unsubscribed and click-to-open ratio.

 We’ve come a long way since then with our email strategy, and we’ve done it collaboratively as an industry.
 We now appreciate that a small engaged audience is more meaningful than an enormous passive one.
-Email KPIs have been shifting from primary to secondary metrics in favor of more focused conversion data.
+Email KPIs have been shifting to more focused conversion data.
 And now we have AI-powered send-time optimization to send the email at the right time for each subscriber.
 AI can also discern a machine-generated open from a real person opening an email.

 Along the way, email marketers have also navigated other significant changes.
 The advent of social media had some once saying, “Email is dead.”
 And, in more recent memory, our industry has shifted to accommodate changes like GDPR, CASL and Gmail’s tabbed inbox.
 At the time each of these announcements were made, we all had our moments of panic.
 Ultimately, we navigated through these industry adjustments and came through the other side stronger than before.

 5 principles to include in your email strategy